12 meeting types / time-blocked / no sign-up

 Opening

 State the meeting purpose in one sentence.
 For recurring meetings, review previous action items.
-Gallup: meetings where the purpose is stated in the first 60 seconds are 2.5x more likely to be rated 'productive'.
+Meetings where the purpose is stated in the first 60 seconds are far more likely to be rated 'productive'.

 0:05